 Only you and the web server see any data that is sent from your browser.
 Even if you aren’t selling anything or asking customers for information, you need to make sure that your site is using HTTPS.
 If you aren’t already, you should read this guide to make sure that you do it right.

 Optimize Your Google My Business Listing

-Local SEO can often boost small businesses who may not be able to compete with large corporations.
+A local SEO package can often boost small businesses who may not be able to compete with large corporations.
 A user who wants a local nail salon wants to see companies that are close by.
 Google My Business is a free listing provided by Google that improves your chance of showing up in local searches.